 Dollar stores are not just a U.S. phenomenon.
 They can be found in Australia and the United Kingdom, the Middle East and Mexico.
 And a lot of the stuff—the generic cheap stuff for sale in these stores—comes from one place.
 A market in China, called the International Trade Market, or: the Futian market.

 The Futian market is enormous.
-It is made up thousands of little stalls scattered through four interconnected buildings.
+It is made up of thousands of little stalls scattered through four interconnected buildings.
 Estimates put its size at around 43 million square feet.
 That’s about ten times bigger than the Mall of America.

 The market is in the city of Yiwu, about two hundred miles southwest of Shanghai.
 Being a market city, it is quite vibrant in parts, but over the years Yiwu has transformed from a bucolic mountain town to a cookie-cutter industrial city.